Fleurety is one of the oddest left-field black metal bands to

 Their style is an odd mixture of jazz, black metal, and some vague

-progressive overtones -- and that's on Min Tid Skal Komme
+progressive overtones -- and that's on Min Tid Skal Komme, which

 is almost conventional compared to their later releases.